tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-continuous-delivery-project-making-mvcmusicstore.md

 ## Adding the Unit Tests

-I chose to use MS Test for the Unit Test project due to it&#8217;s integration into Visual Studio.
-Later I&#8217;ll use Nunit for the automated interface testing where that integration is not as useful.
+I chose to use MS Test for the Unit Test project due to it's integration into Visual Studio.
+Later I'll use Nunit for the automated interface testing where that integration is not as useful.
 This will also let us see both integrated into the build engine as we add those portions in.

 The first step to adding Unit Testing to an existing project is picking a place to start.
 I selected the CheckoutController, as it is one of the more complex controllers in the project and will provide the best set of examples.
 Besides the implicit access of HttpContext data and instantiating the MusicStoreEntities DbContext directly, the Checkout Controller interacts with a cart model object that also interacts with HttpContext and it own instance of the DbContext.

-_Note: There is a [MSDN Hands On Lab][2] to add &#8220;Unit Tests&#8221; to the MVCMusicStore site.
+_Note: There is a [MSDN Hands On Lab][2] to add “Unit Tests” to the MVCMusicStore site.
 The methods outlined in that post are lower impact to the production code (little or no changes required), but is actually Integration Testing, since the tests are executing across more than one unit of code and across application boundaries to a database.
 Integration Tests are useful, but typically more costly to maintain, provide less specific information, take longer to run, and are more fragile than unit tests.
-This is not to say that they aren&#8217;t useful, just that they are different._
+This is not to say that they aren't useful, just that they are different._

 The code for this project is available in a [BitBucket repository][3], but the order I follow here will be somewhat different than the actual order of the changesets, as the changes for this post overlapped some with the content of the next post.

 ## Testable Entity Framework

-Before writing the first test, I need to drive a wedge between the Entity Framework DbContext and the Controllers so I can give the controller a data context that doesn&#8217;t really talk to a database.
-Currently the CheckoutController creates an instance of the MusicStoreEntities object when it is instantiated, and that instantiated MusicStoreEntities object gets it&#8217;s connection information from the web.config:
+Before writing the first test, I need to drive a wedge between the Entity Framework DbContext and the Controllers so I can give the controller a data context that doesn't really talk to a database.
+Currently the CheckoutController creates an instance of the MusicStoreEntities object when it is instantiated, and that instantiated MusicStoreEntities object gets it's connection information from the web.config:

 **MVCMusicStore/Controllers/CheckoutController.cs**